smnorris/modelled_stream_crossings/README.md

 ## Installation

-The repository is a collection of sql files and shell scripts - no installation is required.
+The repository is a collection of sql files and shell (bash) scripts - no installation is required.

 To get the latest: